BBC Essex: Pirate BBC Essex

 From 10 to 17 April 2004, BBC Essex marked the fortieth anniversary of offshore radio in Britain by launching their own ship-based radio station, Pirate BBC Essex.
 Broadcasting from an old light vessel, the station transmitted sixties music and memories twenty-four hours a day all week.
-This was followed in August 2007 by another broadcast marking the anniversary of the closing of the pirate stations by the Marine Offences Act.
+This was followed in August 2007 by another broadcast marking the anniversary of the closing of the pirate stations by the Marine Broadcasting Offences Act 1967.

 Over the Easter Weekend in April 2009, the popular Pirate Radio Essex programme was resurrected by popular demand from listeners, occurring five days after the release of the comedy movie The Boat that Rocked.
 This was broadcast on the AM frequencies, as well as on the Internet, which resulted in many calls from as far away as New Zealand.
 Presenters included Johnnie Walker, Tony Blackburn, Dave Cash and Keith Skues as well as three of the station's presenters: Steve Scruton; Ian Wyatt & Ray Clark.

 BBC Essex presenter Ray Clark authored a book called 'Radio Caroline: The True Story of The Boat That Rocked' which was published in early 2014.
 Clark retired from BBC Essex on 20 June 2014 after leaving his award-winning breakfast show in February that year.
 Clark returned to BBC Essex in September 2015 to present a new, regular, Saturday morning show.

 Pirate BBC Essex took to the airwaves for one final time on 13 and 14 August 2017.

-Starting at 10pm on 13 August 2017 Keith Skues presented his regular, 3-hour regional Sunday night show from the LV18 studio, and on 14 August 2017 programmes were broadcast commencing at 9am, with the eventual closure at 3pm, marking the 50th anniversary of the Marine Offences Act which closed most pirate radio stations.
+Starting at 10 pm on 13 August 2017 Keith Skues presented his regular, 3-hour regional Sunday night show from the LV18 studio, and on 14 August 2017 programmes were broadcast commencing at 9 am, with the eventual closure at 3 pm, marking the 50th anniversary of the Marine Offences Act which closed most pirate radio stations.

 Guest presenters included Johnnie Walker, Roger 'Twiggy' Day, Tom Edwards and Norman St John.

 Programming

-Local programming is produced and broadcast from the BBC's Chelmsford studios from 6am - 10pm on Sundays - Fridays and from 6am - 6pm and 8-10pm on Saturdays.
-The station's Sunday evening output is simulcast with other stations in the BBC East region.
+Local programming is produced and broadcast from the BBC's Chelmsford studios from 6 am to 6 pm on Mondays to Fridays, 10am to 2pm at weekends and for sports coverage.

-Off-peak programming, including the late show from 10pm - 1am, originates from BBC Radio Norfolk, BBC Three Counties Radio and BBC Radio Northampton.
+Off-peak programming, including the late show from 10 pm to 1 am, originates from London or Manchester.

-During the station's downtime, BBC Essex simulcasts overnight programming from BBC Radio 5 Live and BBC Radio London.
+During the station's downtime, BBC Essex simulcasts overnight programming from BBC Radio 5 Live.